Overture Respighiana: History

 The overture was composed as an homage not only to Ottorino Respighi, but Respighi's homage works on Gioachino Rossini (La Boutique fantasque and Rossiniana).

 The beginning of the overture captures the orchestral sounds of the introduction of Pines of Rome, though with new melodies, simultaneously citing elements of Respighi's Rossiniana.
 Through fanfares, the music leads to a variation of the March from La Boutique fantasque.
 A brief sarabande styled interlude is given, inspired from the Valse Lente movement of La Boutique fantasque.
 The final section involves a tarantella dance in the style of Rossini, which ends with a rocket crescendo.

 The overture demonstrates Respighi's influence on Di Vittorio, also through Rossini's influence on the music of Respighi.

 World premiere and recording

-The overture received its world premiere by the Chamber Orchestra of New York under the composer, on February 13, 2010, at the Church of St. Jean Baptiste in New York.
-The overture was recorded for Naxos Records:8.572333.
+The overture received its world premiere from the Chamber Orchestra of New York under the composer, on February 13, 2010, at the Church of St. Jean Baptiste in New York.
+It was recorded for Naxos Records.